Rules to Better Email - 78 Rules

 What if they don't answer?

-In this case, it's still important to record everything in an email or a Teams message, starting with "I tried calling you but didn't get through".
+In this case, it's still important to record everything in an email, starting with "I tried calling you but didn't get through".

-You can also send a quick message on Microsoft Teams with a brief summary of the decision you made.
+You should also send a quick message on Microsoft Teams with a brief summary of the decision you made, referencing the email you sent about the decision.

 Location - include the reason at the top